There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) examinations; (2) research essay; and (3) presentation.
+Indicative assessments in this unit are as follows: (1) presentation; (2) written essay; and (3) in-class test.
 Further information is available in the unit outline.

 - Unit Coordinator(s)